maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Most platforms used `CALL`, the notable exception being Commodore BASIC which used `SYS`, which they took from BASIC-PLUS on the DEC-10.
 Sperry Univac System/9 also used `SYS`.
 The Dragon-32 used `EXEC`.

 The Color Genie required the address to be passed in hex format.
-All number constants in RetroBASIC can be entered in hex format, so this will work properly if the 0h or 0x prefix is placed on the constant.
+All number constants in RetroBASIC can be entered in hex format, so this will work properly as long as the `&` prefix is placed on the constant.

 Some dialects allowed parameters to be passed in after the address.
 Amstrad CPC allowed a single parameter, BBC BASIC allowed a list.